Year of Call:

 In pensions law, Naomi acts for employers, trustees, employees and statutory authorities on a range of different issues.
 Her caseload includes claims for professional negligence arising out of failed amendments to pension schemes, claims for rectification of pension trust deeds and rules, claims relating to the construction of trust documentation, statutory provisions and employment contracts, and numerous claims relating to individual entitlements.
 She has a particular interest in public sector schemes and issues and is a member of the Association of Pension Lawyers’ Public Sector sub-committee.

-Naomi was appointed to the B Panel of the Attorney General’s Counsel to the Crown in 2013 and also undertakes public law work in her areas of specialism.
+Naomi was appointed to the A Panel of the Attorney General’s Counsel to the Crown in 2020 after completing a seat on the B Panel.
+She undertakes public law work in her areas of specialism.

 Employment & Discrimination